 "Our ECC student had a big impact on the capacity of our staff.
 We were able to complete projects that have been on the back burner for years!"

 "I am very grateful to Drake and its students for the opportunity to participate in ECC.
 It has been extremely beneficial to HOME, Inc. I appreciate the opportunity of working with such bright, hard-working young people.
 I also welcome the opportunity to introduce them to the non-profit world and the people we serve.
-Both of our students have had made an impact on HOME, Inc."
+Our ECC students have had made an impact on HOME, Inc."

 2020-2021 participating partner agencies: Home Inc., Iowa State Ext/Polk County 4H, Impact Community Action, Center for Social Ministry, Eat Greater Des Moines, Saint Vincent de Paul, Proteus, Inc., Children & Families of Iowa, Iowa Public Health Association, Drake University Community Engagement Office